OCA/bank-payment/account_invoice_credit_card/README.rst

 Usage
 =====
 Install the module.
 You can add a credit card from the partner view and invoice view.
 Click on the button 'Add Partner Credit Card'.
+In Batch Payment using a credit card, a payment confirmation will done through cron job named 'Post process payment transactions'.

 Credits
 =======